 The William R. Adams Zooarchaeology Laboratory at Indiana University is a research laboratory affiliated with the Anthropology Department on the Bloomington campus.
 Located in the lower level of the Student Building, the zooarchaeology lab is a 1,400 square foot facility that includes over 10,000 modern comparative faunal remains and also houses archaeological research projects from the North American Plains.
 The lab is directed by Dr. Laura Scheiber, an Associate Professor in the Anthropology department.
-The lab manager is archaeology graduate student Ryan Kennedy.
+The lab manager is archaeology graduate student Amanda Burtt.

 Currently, the collection contains approximately over 10,000 catalogue numbers, including 2,993 mammals, 3,634 birds, 1,884 fish, 1,390 reptiles, 229 amphibians, and an uncounted number of invertebrates.
 The primate skeletons are housed in the Department of Anthropology’s Human Origins and Primate Evolution Laboratory.